TetianaDies/04-voice-tone/VI chapter.md

 # Be or not to be…
 Many people believe that designers are unique in their thinking and working on projects like special in some way.
-Becoming a designer actually takes years of hard work, experimentation, and failure.Designers, like everyone else, should be inspired by something for their work, and then the problem appears: to be inspired or to copy or not to be...
+Becoming a designer actually takes years of hard work, experimentation, and failure.
+Designers, like everyone else, should be inspired by something for their work, and then the problem appears: to be inspired or to copy or not to be...

 The very famous web site Pinterest has brought an opportunity to look at the best works of designers.
 There is a lot of competition between designers who look at their work and want to be even better.
 How to be better when everything is already invented for us?